Depression Counseling: The Best In Clarkston & Waterford

 James Wickersham – Psychotherapist – Social Worker

 Based in Clarkston, Michigan, James is a licensed master’s social worker, having graduated from Wayne State University.
 In addition to helping patients with depression, he also holds advanced certification as an alcohol and drug counselor.
-James helps patients all over Oakland County, including Clarkston and Waterford.
+James helps patients all over Oakland County, including Clarkston.